-Contract Details Studied In WJAS - KOV Peace
+Contract Details Studied In WJAS - KQV Peace

 STRIKE of the American Federation of Musicians against WJAS and KQV, Pittsburgh, was settled Oct.
-17 when the station manage-Oct.
-17 when the station management agreed to employ orchestras of 11 men at each station, according to the AFM national headquarters in New York, where it was said Friday that other details of the contract were still being worked out by H. J. Brennen, that of the property of the prope owner of both stations, and Claire Meeder, president of the Pitts-burgh AFM local.
+17 when the station management agreed to employ orchestras of 11 men at each station, according to the AFM national headquarters in New York, where it was said Friday that other details of the contract were still being worked out by H. J. Brennen, owner of both stations, and Claire Meeder, president of the Pittsburgh AFM local.

-Assisting the local to withhold musical programs from these stations, the national AFM organization had withdrawn its men not tion had withdrawn its men not only from remote band pickups, which is customary, but from all musical network sustaining programs originating in the major studios of CBS and NBC.
+Assisting the local to withhold musical programs from these stations, the national AFM organization had withdrawn its men not only from remote band pickups, which is customary, but from all musical network sustaining programs originating in the major studios of CBS and NBC.
 WJAS is a CBS affiliate and KQV an NBC-Blue outlet.
 Negotiations were resumed in Pittsburgh Oct.
-16 between Mr. Meeder and Robert M. Thompson, representing the stations in the absence of Mr. Brandings i tions in the absence of Mr. Brennen who had been taken ill in nen who had been taken ill in Chicago earlier that week [BROAD-CASTING, Oct.
+16 between Mr. Meeder and Robert M. Thompson, representing the stations in the absence of Mr. Brennen who had been taken ill in Chicago earlier that week [BROAD-CASTING, Oct.
 20].

-James C. Petrillo, AFM president, was granted two weeks' postponement of his appearance in New York Supreme Court for examination before this lar America Coul tion before trial by American Guild of Musical Artists, which is suing to enjoin him and his union from interfering with AGMA members.
+nen who had been taken ill in Chicago earlier that week [BROAD-CASTING, Oct.
+20].
+James C. Petrillo, AFM president, was granted two weeks' postponement of his appearance in New York Supreme Court for examination before trial by American Guild of Musical Artists, which is suing to enjoin him and his union from interfering with AGMA members.
 Examination was originally scheduled Oct.
 24.